fdatri/fdatri.github.io/_posts/2024-06-10-I-squared-with-different-sample-sizes.md

 ## Conclusions: Interpreting Heterogeneity

-In our example, we have a $\tau$ of 0.1 with a mean effect of 1; this could be interpreted as the effect of the treatment varying with a standard deviation of 10% relative to its absolute value.
-This indicates that the true negative effects are almost 0%, and that 95% of the true effects are expected to lie within an interval of ±19.6% around the mean effect size.
+In our example, we have a $\tau$ of 0.1 with a mean effect of 1; this can be interpreted as the effect of the treatment varying with a standard deviation of 10% relative to its absolute value.
+This also means that the true negative effects are almost 0%, and that 95% of the true effects are expected to lie within an interval of ±19.6% around the mean effect size.
 Without further context, I would say that this is an effect with low heterogeneity.
 Generally, $\tau$ should be interpreted contextually within the field of studies, relative to how similar treatments or effects within that field vary.
-However, the same principle should apply to Cohen's *d*, where the usual cutoffs are often interpreted in a mindless manner.
+However, the same principle should also be true for the interpretation of Cohen's *d*, where too often the usual cutoffs are mindlessly used to interpret it.